 Before you start hammering out places to visit in Thailand and planning your Thailand itinerary, you might assume this is a simple task.
-Thailand is relatively small (at least if you come from a relatively large country) and doesn’t seem especially complex, at least not on Instagram.
+Thailand is relatively small (at least if you come from a relatively large country like the United States) and doesn’t seem especially complex, at least not on Instagram.

 As you plan your trip to Thailand, however, you will quickly realize that neither of these things are true.
 In fact, without a strategy and solid base of knowledge, it can be downright stressful to create a Thailand itinerary.

-Below, I’ll outline things to do in Thailand and where you can go to partake in them.
+Below, I’ll outline the best things to do in Thailand and where you can go to partake in them.
 But before that, I’ll explain a travel hack that’ll instantly help you understand the Kingdom in a simple, yet profound way.

 How to (Broadly) Think of Thailand Destinations